My Vegan Foodie guide to Budapest, Hungary

 vegan-ice-cream-in-budapest

 Budapest is one of my favourite cities to visit and explore.
-Its breathtakingly beautiful with a spa or café around any corner (so what’s not to like!).
-I’ve been there more times then I can remember and I always love to return to enjoy more of the beauty of the city, either its during winter or the hot summer season.
+It’s breathtakingly beautiful with a spa or café around any corner (so what’s not to like!).
+I’ve been there more times than I can remember and I always love to return to enjoy more of the beauty of the city, either during winter or the hot summer season.

 I also love the new emerging young Budapest, which is very creative and chic.
 So I really think Budapest have the best of both worlds.